lpsm-dev/helm-recursive-library/README.md

 ## ➤ Tools <a name = "tools"></a>

-Tools used in this setup:
+List of tools thar i used in this project:

 - kubectl
 - helm